drminnaar/aws-dotnet-examples/README.md

 * [Visual Studio Code] - Visual Studio Code is a source-code editor developed by Microsoft for Windows, Linux and macOS.
 * [Ubuntu 20.04] - Ubuntu is an open source software operating system that runs from the desktop, to the cloud, to all your internet connected things.
 * [Amazon S3] - An AWS service that provides authentication, authorization, and user management for your web and mobile apps.
+* [Amazon SNS] - Amazon Simple Notification Service (Amazon SNS) is a web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients.
 * [.NET5] - .NET5 is a free and open-source managed software framework for Linux, Windows and macOS.
 * [C#] - A multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.